clokep/relapse/docs/reverse_proxy.md

 ## Homeserver Configuration

-The HTTP configuration will need to be updated for Synapse to correctly record client IP addresses and generate redirect URLs while behind a reverse proxy.
+The HTTP configuration will need to be updated for Relapse to correctly record client IP addresses and generate redirect URLs while behind a reverse proxy.

 In `homeserver.yaml` set `x_forwarded: true` in the port 8008 section and consider setting `bind_addresses: ['127.0.0.1']` so that the server only listens to traffic on localhost.
-(Do not change `bind_addresses` to `127.0.0.1` when using a containerized Synapse, as that will prevent it from responding to proxied traffic.)
+(Do not change `bind_addresses` to `127.0.0.1` when using a containerized Relapse, as that will prevent it from responding to proxied traffic.)

 Optionally, you can also set